gthecht/hectec/README.md

 - PgUp => go to first row | PgDn => go to last row
 - CTRL+D => delete selected row
 - DEL at end of text => remove recommended text

+## To Do
+- [ ] Toggle months or year in report
+- [ ] Write report summary page to csv of categories by months
+- [ ] Add category percentage
+- [ ] Don't count non-main currency, or split by currency
+- [ ] import from image (of credit card table)
+- [ ] Pensions and savings funds